Fish Skin for Burn Wounds: The Future Wound Dressing?

 Why Fish Skin?

-This is probably the first question that comes to mind when hearing about this.
+This is probably the first question that comes to mind when hearing about the successful treatment outcome.

 The skin of the Tilapia fish is very similar to that of humans, and maybe even better.
 It was observed to improve the healing process and reduce pain effectively in burn victims.
 But why is that?